 If you’re someone that likes to know what’s what with watts, the Edge 510 will cope admirably with power meter data.

 Indeed, if you are blessed with the financial resources of a Russian oligarch (or perhaps you simply treat your cycling with the seriousness which it deserves), you can

 strap onfit a set of Garmin Vector pedals (the ones with inbuilt power meters) and be able to see (things like) where in your pedal stroke you generate the most (and least) power

-- display on your Edge screen which gear you’re in (assuming you have one of the Shimano Di2 electronic gear systems – yes, that’s a list price of £3,000).
+- display on your Edge screen which gear you’re in (assuming you have one of the Shimano Di2 electronic gear systems).

 I think (think!) the Edge will even communicate with your (appropriately wireless and ANT+ enabled) bathroom scales to keep you up to date on how many kgs you’re planning to cart up today’s target climb.